The leading coefficient of the $L^2$-Alexander torsion: The proof of the main theorem

 Finally suppose that $N$ is a 3-manifold with non-empty toroidal boundary.
 Furthermore let $\phi \in H^1(N;\Z)$ be non-zero and let $\Sigma$ be a Thurston norm minimizing surface dual to $\phi$.
 Let $N'$ be a copy of $N$ and let $\Sigma'\subset N'$ be the copy of $\Sigma$.
 Let $W:=N\cup_{\partial N=\partial N'}N'$ be the double of $N$ and let $S:=\Sigma\cup_{\partial \Sigma=\partial \Sigma'}\Sigma'$ be the double of $\Sigma$.
 Furthermore let $r\colon W\to N$ be the obvious retraction onto $N$.
 A short argument shows that $S$ is dual to $r^*\phi$.
 Since $\Sigma$ and $\Sigma'$ are Thurston norm minimizing it follows from a standard argument, see \cite[Proposition~3.5]{EN85}, that $S$ is also Thurston norm minimizing.
 Then

 Here the first equality follows from the fact that $r$ restricts to a diffeomorphism $N'\to N$.
-The second equality follows from Theorem~\ref{thm:previous} (2) and (3).
+The second equality follows from Theorem~\ref{thm:previous} (2) and (3) together, i.e. the multiplicativity of $L^2$ torsion under gluings along tori.
 The inequality stems from the inequality for closed manifolds that we had proved in the first two steps.
 The third equality is a consequence of Lemma~\ref{lem:tautwo-basics} (5) and the observation that the relative $L^2$-torsion of the intersection of the pairs $(N\doublesms \Sigma, \Sigma_-)$ and $(N'\doublesms \Sigma', \Sigma'_-)$ is trivial.
 (This is a consequence of Lemma~\ref{lem:tautwo-basics} (3) and because each component of the intersection is given by tori, annuli or circles.)
 Finally the last equality follows again from the observation that $r$ restricts to a diffeomorphism $(N'\doublesms \Sigma',\Sigma'_-)\to (N\doublesms \Sigma,\Sigma_-)$. \end{proof}